 3D Printed Organs

 3D printed organs, or ‘bio-printing’, could be the answer to serious organ and tissue shortages all over the world.
 Skin, muscles, bone and even organs have been successfully printed and tested on animals, although we aren’t ready to produce for humans just yet!
 Bio printing generally uses a printed scaffold structure to set the shape of the organ, on which cells from the patient are printed, which then grow around the scaffold to form the full organ.
 The final structures are not yet strong enough to be implanted into humans, however it is hoped that with further research and development replacement organs will soon be printed in a matter of days.

 How to Get Started

 Want to learn more?
 Keen to think outside the box?
 Getting started with 3D printing has never been easier!
 Hobby level printers are available now from only a few hundred pounds, and there are thousands of models you can download from the internet and start printing straight away.
 3D printing is a great way for eager children and teens interested in technology to grow their skills, learn to use 3D design software and start making their ideas come to life.
 There are lots of online tutorials available, and many in person courses, workshops and camps available all over the UK to get the creative juices flowing!
 Could you be behind the next 3D printing breakthrough?

-Tech Camp is offering 2 brand new 3D printing courses this season!
-For older campers (ages 13-17) we have our main 3D printing course: build your own printer from a kit, learn how to use, repair and modify it, then learn 3D design with professional software to create and print your own models.
+Tech Camp is offering an amazing 3D printing course this season!
+For campers of all ages, we have our main 3D printing course: build your own printer from a kit, learn how to use, repair and modify it, then learn 3D design with professional software to create and print your own models.
 You even get to take home the printer at the end of the course.
 Click on the picture to find out more!